What is the Point in Time Count?

 How will I know where people experiencing homelessness are in my community?

 Each survey conducted is tagged with GPS coordinates - even surveys conducted in places where there is no Internet connectivity!
-This allows for mapping and reporting by census tract, HUD CoC, or other region types.
+This allows for mapping and reporting by census tract, HUD CoC, or other types of regions.

 How does the mobile app facilitate the required reporting for HUD?